tiredofit/docker-traefik-cloudflare-companion/README.md

 - [References](#references)

 ## Prerequisites and Assumptions
-*  Assumes you are using Traefik as a revere proxy:
+*  Assumes you are using Traefik as a reverse proxy:
    *  [Traefik](https://github.com/tiredofit/docker-traefik)

 ## Installation